 As well as to keep your power wheelchair in good shape once you get out of the snow.
 Once you bring your power wheelchair into a heated environment allow the snow to dry off and wipe away snow from all electronic components before it melts.

 TRAVEL SMART & WELL SUPPLIED

 Get a travel bag for your wheelchair.
 You never know when you might need some extra protection if you get stuck somewhere.
-If you get stranded waiting for a bus, or get stuck in a gutter, or if your power-chair battery dies or a sudden snow flurry makes your first layer wet, it’s great to have extra supplies.
-Bring extra socks, gloves, even an extra layer or thermals or a throw-over blanket or wheelchair poncho.
+If you get stranded waiting for a bus or get stuck in a gutter, or if your power-chair battery dies or a sudden snow flurry makes your first layer wet, it’s great to have extra supplies.
+Bring extra socks, gloves, even an extra layer of thermals or a throw-over blanket or a wheelchair poncho.
 Bring extra medication for the day, snacks, and always have water on you.
 You can become dehydrated more quickly in dry climates and indoor heating systems can also cause you to become dehydrated.
-Cold sets in more easily when you are dehydrated.
-Carry an insulated water bottle (insulated so it doesn’t freeze in low temps) with you at all times, and don’t forget about possibly supplementing your electrolytes as well!
+Cold sets in easier when you are dehydrated.
+Carry an insulated water bottle (insulated so it doesn’t freeze in low temps), so you don’t end up as a snowman!

 Email us at firstname.lastname@example.org